Lessons I’ve learned

 16. Pick your battles!
 Some things just aren’t worth planting your flag on the hill for.
 Conversely, some things are worth planting your flag on the hill for.
 Know the difference.

 17. Be good with money.
 Understand what things cost and why.
 Film is an Art and a Business.

 18. Know your worth.
 Don’t allow yourself to be paid less by an employer than what you deserve.
-If you do, you will devalue yourself in their eyes.

 Do your research on standard salaries in your area of skill / expertise.
 Research the guilds / unions and how you can qualify to join.

 19. Do your research on what is legal and illegal behavior in the workplace.
 If you believe a boss, co-worker, and/or workplace is engaging in harassment and / or discrimination, report the behavior to Human Resources.
 If your workplace is lacking Human Resources, or you feel uncomfortable going to Human Resources, you may need to speak to a union representative, employment lawyer, and / or anti-harassment / anti-discrimination organization.

 20. Keep updated on the industry landscape.
 This means reading the industry news.
 Get to know who is doing what.